-The development cards Raspberry Pi, Orange Pi (and all others based on SoC ARM) lend themselves very well to the development of Arduino projects.
+The development boards Raspberry Pi, Orange Pi (and all others based on SoC ARM) lend themselves very well to the development of Arduino projects.
 We will see how to install and configure the Arduino IDE on an Orange Pi Plus 2e running under the Armbian Linux distribution (Ubuntu 16.04 LTS).
-This tutorial is valid for all ARM-based cards as well as all Linux distributions.
+This tutorial is valid for all ARM-based boards as well as all Linux distributions.

 Download Arduino IDE (1.8 or higher)